 The study of history allows for self-discovery while it also builds the skills that equip students for jobs across a wide range of professions (including public service, non-profit, advocacy, sales, law, management, and education among others).
 Dr. Schlimgen works with students to find and develop opportunities for internships and public history projects.

-“The Invention of ‘Noncitizen American Nationality’ and the Meanings of Colonial Subjecthood in the United States,” Pacific Historical Review (forthcoming)
+“The Invention of ‘Noncitizen American Nationality’ and the Meanings of Colonial Subjecthood in the United States,” Pacific Historical Review (Summer 2020)

 “Filipino Students, Racial Formation, and the Consequences of Exclusion,” Pacific Northwest Quarterly, vol. 108, no. 1 (Winter 2016/2017)